reemardelarosa/CleanCode/README.md

 #### Why is signal to noise ration so important?
 1. Our brain is the compiler.
+> We can process 7 items
+2. The mess builds quietly.
+3. Copy and paste is often a design problem.

 ### Self-documenting.
+> Understanding the original programmer's intent is the most difficult prooblem.

+> Well written code is self-documenting.

+1. CLEAR INTENT
+2. LAYERS OF ABSTRACTIONS
+3. FORMAT FOR RELIABILITY
+4. FAVOR CODE OVER COMMENTS
 ## Naming

 ## Conditionals
 ## Functions
 ## Classes